NajihaAmira/Amira_Portfolio/README.md

 # My_Portfolio_Data_Science
 Amira's data science project portfolio.
 This is basically my portfolio in general.
-To explore a specific project in more detail, simply click on the project title (highlighted in blue) to access the code and delve deeper into the details."
+To explore a specific project in more detail, simply click on the project title (highlighted in blue) to access the code and delve deeper into the details.

 # [Project 1: Top Movies In Malaysia](https://github.com/NajihaAmira/Top-Movies-Malaysia)